Christ Church Cathedral (Cincinnati): Christ Church Cathedral today

 Christ Church continues its history of service to the community that extends back two centuries.

 In 2021, the Very Reverend Owen C. Thompson became the first African American dean of the cathedral.
 Rev. Thompson is the son of The Right Reverend Herbert Thompson, Jr., who served as the Diocesan Bishop of the Episcopal Diocese of Southern Ohio from 1992 to 2005.
 That same year, a Richard, Fowkes & Co.
-Opus 24 organ was installed in the cathedral at the back the cathedral's sanctuary.
+Opus 24 organ was installed in the cathedral at the back of the cathedral's sanctuary.